HRMS Software Development: A Step-by-Step Guide

 A few years back, we developed HR software for Blue Academy.
 It’s a Germany-based HR startup.

-Then we faced the classic task of developing an MVP: to test the idea’s viability quickly in the real market.
+Then we faced the classic task of MVP development service: to test the idea’s viability quickly in the real market.

-If you’re interested in finding out more details, feel free to check the case study.
+If you’re interested in finding out more details, feel free to check the human resource application development case study

 Meanwhile, let’s get back to the core features you need to include in the MVP development phase of the HR application.